 6. Develops regular training with a customer service, risk management, and security focus for all facility and operations personnel and maintains the required number of facility AED responders.

-11. Develops specifications for the purchase of facility furniture, fixtures, and equipment (FF&E) and maintenance and custodial supplies for the FRC and develops and maintains the FF&E inventory, a preventative maintenance plan, and the schedule for repair and replacement.
+10. Develops specifications for the purchase of facility furniture, fixtures, and fitness equipment and schedules for repair and replacement.

-15. Contributes to the success of Campus Recreation by performing other duties assigned by the Director and/or Associate Director of Campus Recreation.
+14. Contributes to the success of Campus Recreation by performing other duties assigned by the Director and/or Associate Directors of Campus Recreation.

-The Assistant Director of Campus Recreation-Facilities and Operations is supervised by the Director of Campus Recreation and directly supervises the maintenance and custodial staff, the Graduate Assistant-Facilities & Operations, and student employees.
+The Assistant Director of Campus Recreation-Facilities is supervised by the Associate Director of Campus Recreation – Facilities and Operations and directly supervises the maintenance and custodial staff, the Graduate Assistant-Facilities & Operations, and student employees.

 OFFICE OF HUMAN RESOURCES